tylerbouknight/unPairasight/README.md

 ### Preferences

-Hit `Settings > UnPairasight` to fine-tune your encryption tag policies.
+Hit `Settings > unPairasight` to fine-tune your encryption tag policies.

 ---